apache/mynewt-documentation/docs/tutorials/sensors/air_quality_sensor.rst

         bsp=@apache-mynewt-core/hw/bsp/native
         build_profile=debug

-Build the bootloader target and load it onto the board.
+Build the bootloader target and load it onto the board:

 .. code-block:: console